mecaniser/CSS/README.md

 # This will be a complete jQuery course
-to start with overview og JavaScript and jQuery interconnection
+to start with overview of JavaScript and jQuery interconnection